How Gratitude Changes Your Brain and Mood

 Compliment and thank people in everyday conversation, no matter how small the deed.

-Why it works.
-Voicing gratitude increases oxytocin the cuddle hormone, which strengthens your relationships and builds more resilient social bonds, both crucial for emotional strength.
+Voicing gratitude increases oxytocin, the cuddle hormone, which strengthens your relationships and builds more resilient social bonds, both crucial for emotional strength.

 5. Mindful Gratitude Walks.

 Blending movement, mindfulness, and gratitude into a single activity multiplies the mood-boosting and stress reducing benefits of each.
-It's an excellent means of taking a break from mental noise and coming back to the here and now.
+It is an excellent means of taking a break from mental noise and coming back to the here and now.

 Walk outside or even around your house.